This post may contain affiliate links. Please see our disclosure policy.

 Recipe Ingredients

-- Preheat the air fryer for 3 minutes.
-Place eggs into the air fryer basket in a single layer.
-You can add however many eggs fit easily in your basket.
+1. Place eggs into the air fryer basket in a single layer, adding as many eggs as will fit easily in your basket.
 Work in batches if you need a large amount of boiled eggs.
 Air fry the fresh eggs at 270°F / 132°C for 17 minutes.

 Slice and serve!
 These are perfect for toast, sandwiches, snacks, and salads!